Want to work in South Africa?

 Many South Africans prefer to do business with people they've met before, but they’re also warm and welcoming towards strangers.
 Building long-term relationships makes doing business in the country much easier.

 A clear management hierarchy exists and showing respect for senior colleagues is important.
 Despite this, decisions are often made in an egalitarian way.
 Women in South Africa are entitled to the same opportunities as men.
-An increasing number of women are being appointed to senior positions, but they tend to have lower salaries than their male counterparts.

 It’s important to understand racial divisions can still cause tension, despite the changing landscape.
 During apartheid, power was concentrated in the hands of a small minority of white males.
 Today, government policies aim to redress the imbalance by appointing non-whites and women to senior positions.
 Management teams are becoming more representative, but affirmative action remains a sensitive subject.